-Homeowners invest in highperformance upgrades.
+Homeowners invest in high-performance upgrades.

-home, they have almost no way to find and learn about high-performing properties.
-Information, one of the crucial elements of a properly functioning market, is not sufficiently available for home buyers to make informed choices.3
+connection is not being made.
+When buyers are shopping for a home, they have almost no way to find and learn about high-performing properties.
+Information, one of the crucial elements of a properly functioning market, is not sufficiently available for home buyers to make informed choices.